 The Knoxville Regional Transportation Planning Organization (TPO) works with the public in developing transportation plans and programs.
 Significant public outreach results in greater community support for plans that help achieve the region's goals for the future.
-The Outreach Plan not only fulfills federal requirements, but also serves as a working tool for TPO staff to refer to with each new plan to ensure that adequate public notice is given and the community is engaged throughout the project.
-It can also be referenced by community members to learn about the TPO and opportunities for involvement.
+The Outreach Plan fulfills federal requirements and also serves as a working tool for TPO staff to refer to with each new plan to ensure that adequate public notice is given and the community is engaged throughout the project.
+Community members can also use it to learn about the TPO and opportunities for involvement.